-OES-Environmental (the task formerly known as Annex IV) was established by the International Energy Agency (IEA) Ocean Energy Systems (OES) in January 2010 to examine environmental effects of marine renewable energy (MRE) development.
-The United States leads the OES-Environmental effort, with the US Department of Energy (DOE) as the Operating Agent, partnered with the US Bureau of Ocean Energy Management (BOEM) and the US National Oceanic and Atmospheric Administration (NOAA).
-OES-Environmental is implemented by Pacific Northwest National Laboratory (PNNL), utilizing Tethys as the platform on which OES-Environmental activities are coordinated and recorded.
+OES-Environmental (formerly known as Annex IV) was established by the International Energy Agency (IEA) Ocean Energy Systems (OES) in January 2010 to examine environmental effects of marine energy development.
+The U.S. Department of Energy (DOE) leads the tasks for the United States, partnered with the U.S. Bureau of Ocean Energy Management (BOEM) and the U.S. National Oceanic and Atmospheric Administration (NOAA).
+OES-Environmental is implemented by Pacific Northwest National Laboratory (PNNL), who acts as the Operating Agent.
+Tethys acts as the platform on which OES-Environmental activities are coordinated and recorded.

-The MRE industry is relatively new and has faced regulatory challenges associated with potential environmental impacts that are not well understood.
-OES-Environmental is mobilizing information and practitioners from OES nations to coordinate research that can progress the industry in an environmentally responsible manner.
+Marine energy is an emerging industry that faces regulatory challenges associated with potential environmental impacts, around which there is a high degree of uncertainty.
+OES-Environmental mobilizes information and practitioners from OES nations to coordinate research that can progress the industry in an environmentally responsible manner.
 A key component of this effort involves making existing information available and accessible.

 To access the member-only collaborative space, visit the OES-Environmental Members Page.

 Countries Currently Involved in OES-Environmental (16):